proyecto26/awesome-jsgames/README.md

 - [2048](https://github.com/gd4Ark/2048)
 - [Blitz Tactics](https://github.com/linrock/blitz-tactics) - fast-paced chess puzzles
 - [Untrusted —or— the Continuing Adventures of Dr. Eval](https://github.com/AlexNisnevich/untrusted) - Meta-JavaScript Adventure Game wherein you must edit and re-execute the very JavaScript running the game in your browser to save Dr. Eval from this dark and confusing reality
+- [Aura Points Calculator](https://noahaust2.github.io/strategist-dashboard/tools/aura/) - An interactive quiz game where you discover your aura type through 12 real-life scenario questions.
+Generates a downloadable PNG share card with your results.
+Pure HTML/CSS/JS.
+- [How Chronically Online Are You?](https://noahaust2.github.io/strategist-dashboard/tools/online/) - A 15-question quiz game that measures your internet habits across multiple dimensions, displaying results as an interactive radar chart with a shareable PNG scorecard.
+- [Brain Rot Diagnostic](https://noahaust2.github.io/strategist-dashboard/tools/brain-rot/) - An 18-question clinical-style quiz game assessing internet brain rot across 6 dimensions, with animated progress tracking and a downloadable diagnostic report.

 ### Running
 - [Offline: O.E.C.T](https://js13kgames.com/entries/offline-oect) - They said organic-electric technology was the way of the future.